Shiffrin focusing on the process as she nears Vonn's record - NewsBreak

 Record on hold as Shiffrin finishes 2nd in night slalom

-FLACHAU, Austria (AP) — American skier Mikaela Shiffrin finished second to Olympic champion Petra Vlhova in a night slalom race Tuesday, meaning she will have to wait for another chance to break the record for most wins on the women’s World Cup circuit.
-Shiffrin matched Lindsey Vonn’s record of 82 race victories by winning a giant slalom in Kranjska Gora, Slovenia, on Sunday, but wasn’t able to produce another win in her best discipline, slalom, to move past her former teammate. ...
+FLACHAU, Austria — (AP) — American skier Mikaela Shiffrin finished second to Olympic champion Petra Vlhova in a night slalom race Tuesday, meaning she will have to wait for another chance to break the record for most wins on the women's World Cup circuit.
+Shiffrin matched Lindsey Vonn's...

 Comments / 0